 And every weirdness helps clarify the remainder of the market and the gap between the stock exchange.

-Rather, a global pathogenic heartbeat, whose reverberations have been felt in every corner of the planet, has interrupted an otherwise normally functioning economy.
+Somewhat, a global pathogenic heartbeat, whose reverberations have been felt in every corner of the planet, has interrupted an otherwise normally functioning economy.

 However, that logic also leads to the premise that when the public-health problem is Solved, the economic recovery can be quick.
 That’s why stocks have jumped on rumblings about vaccines trials.
-When every firm is at the plague business, every stock is a vaccine stock–and each cheery vaccine headline is a corporate-equity stimulus.
+When every firm is at the plague business, every store is a vaccine stock–and each cheery vaccine headline is a corporate-equity stimulus.

-What happened? this week?
+What happened?
+This week?
 The Fed announced it might do whatever it takes to avoid a financial meltdown, and the president signed the CARES Act to law.